alphagov/accessibility-community-notes-and-discussion/requirement1-alt.md

 * Provide a "skip to content" link
 * Provide helpful titles for pages and frames
 * Make sure keyboard users can move through content in a way that makes sense
-* Use link text that makes it easy to tell where the link goes
+* Use link text that makes it easy to tell where the link goes (check the [style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style) for further guidance)
 * Make headings and labels helpful
 * Make it easy for keyboard users to see where they are in the content